-HiPKI RCA's self-signed certificates do not include the certificate policies extension.
+HiPKI RCA's self-signed certificates do not contain the certificate policies extension.

-For the self-issued certificates, subordinate CA certificates and cross-certificates issued by HiPKI RCA, the certificate policies extension may contain the CP OIDs defined in the HiPKI CP or the ones defined by CA/Browser Forum referenced in the HiPKI CP.
+For the self-issued certificates, subordinate CA certificates, and cross-certificates issued by HiPKI RCA, the certificate policies extension of these certificates may contain the CP OIDs defined in the HiPKI CP or the ones defined by CA/Browser Forum referenced in the HiPKI CP.
 With regard to the related statement of the CP OIDs, please refer to Section 1.2.